 Shepard's Farm Family Preserve is west of downtown Norway off Crockett Ridge Road.
 The parking area and trailhead are located 0.5 miles north of ME-117/118 at 121 Crockett Ridge Road.
 The trailhead and small kiosk are to the right of the parking area.

-A parallel parking area and trailhead are located on Pleasant St, approximately 1.5 miles north of Main St.
+A parallel parking area and trailhead are located on Pleasant Street, approximately 1.5 miles north of Main Street.

 Success!
 A new password has been emailed to you.